chilcano/mac-address-manuf-lookup/README.md

 _2.2.
 Over HTTPS_

-`pyOpenssl` moodule was required to start the embedded Webserver on HTTPS (TLS).
+`pyOpenSSL` moodule was required to start the embedded Webserver on HTTPS (TLS).
-To install it just run `pip install pyOpenssl`.
+To install it just run `pip install pyOpenSSL`.

 Then, the Python App is running over HTTPS:
 ```bash